w3c/ColorWeb-CG/hdr_html_canvas_element.md

 For example, a canvas pixel value of `'(1,0,0)'` in `'srgb'` is guaranteed to match the CSS color `'red'`.

 Performing appropriate tone mapping is the responsibility of the browser, the operating system, and the display device.
-If the `configureHighDynamicRange` method is called with `CanvasHighDynamicRangeOptions` that specify a maximum luminance that is greater than the display's luminance, then tone mapping will be applied to prevent clipping of luminance values below to the specified maximum luminance.
+If the `CanvasColorMetadata` specifies a maximum luminance that is greater than the display's luminance, then tone mapping will be applied to prevent clipping of luminance values below to the specified maximum luminance.
 Note that the tone mapping algorithm may not alter any SDR color values (otherwise the SDR color matching guarantee would be violated).

 ## Privacy considerations